-EU blue card holders can now borrow up to 90% of their house value.
-In this article, we explain what EU Blue Card holders and other temporary residents can do to obtain permanent residency and potentially borrow up to 90% of the property price.
-We also explain how German banks calculate the so-called loan-to-value (LTV) and how that is used to determine your maximum borrowing amount as a temporary resident.
-Our intelligent online tool, will tell you how much you can afford.
+We also explain how German banks calculate the so-called loan-to-value ratio (LTV) and how that is used to determine your maximum borrowing amount as a temporary resident.
+Our intelligent online tool will tell you how much you can afford.

 Becoming a permanent resident

-TIP: there are several groups that can shorten the period before they become eligible for permanent residency.
-Learning German helps.
+Several groups can shorten the period before they become eligible for permanent residency:

-A non-EU foreigner who graduates from a German University or comparable institution in Germany, may get a permanent residence permit when they have held a work permit for at least 2 years after graduation
+A non-EU foreigner who graduates from a German university or comparable institution may get a permanent residence permit when they have held a work permit for at least two years after graduation.

-If you are married to a German national (i.e. someone with German citizenship) or are a parent to an underage German you can have a permanent residence permit issued to you when you have been in Germany for 3 years and are still living with the German spouse or child.
+If you are married to a German national (i.e. someone with German citizenship) or are a parent to an underage German, you can have a permanent residence permit issued to you when you have been in Germany for three years and are still living with the German spouse or child.

 Loan-to-value (LTV) determines your maximum borrowing power

-If you are currently on a temporary resident and do not want to wait to apply for your permanent residence permit to qualify with more banks, you can already apply for a mortgage.
-However, in understanding your maximum affordability (and the size of downpayment needed) the most critical factor dictating how much you can borrow is the so-called loan-to-value (LTV).
+If you are currently a temporary resident and do not want to wait to apply for your permanent residence permit qualifying with more banks, you can already apply for a mortgage.
+However, in understanding your maximum affordability (and the size of down payment needed) the most critical factor dictating how much you can borrow is the so-called loan-to-value (LTV).

-The LTV is calculated by each bank and represents the ratio between the loan amount and the property value which the bank determines according to their own criteria.
+The LTV is calculated by each bank and represents the ratio between the loan amount and the property value, which the bank determines according to their criteria.
 In most cases, the property value will not be valued the same as the asking or sales price of the property.
-German banks are quite conservative and risk-averse when it comes to appraising property values and will sometimes value the property 10-30% less than the property price.
+German banks are quite conservative and risk-averse when it comes to appraising property values, and will sometimes value the property 10 to 30% less than the property price.